VEER-S/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 I am a Ph.D. candidate at the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/).
-My research interests include Robotics, System Reliability, Machine Learning and Neural Networks based on fractional calculus. :technologist:
+My research interests include Robotics:robot:, System Reliability, Machine Learning and Neural Networks based on fractional calculus. :technologist:

 I am a Fun Guy and Skater Boy:skateboard:.
 I have a vriety of hobbies.
 My favorate sport is basketball :basketball:.
 I also like handball:man_playing_handball: and reading.